Code of Conduct

 6 Corporate Social Responsibility

-Just as Open eLMS expects a code of conduct from it’s employees, it also sets out parameters for its own outward facing conduct.
+Just as Open eLMS expects a code of conduct from its employees, it also sets out parameters for its own outward facing conduct.
 Corporate Social Responsibility is a set of behaviours and actions which ultimately make our business more conscientious, impactful, and sustainable for our clients, suppliers and the wider communities in which we operate.

 6.1 Environmental Efforts

 Open eLMS is a net carbon reducer and to this end offset the carbon via donations to a tree planting scheme.
-The company has set up a scheme to plant trees to offset 5,000 Kg of carbon every month (far and above the 2,984 Kg emitted by the business in 2021).
+The company has set up a scheme to plant trees to offset 5,000 Kg of carbon every month (far and above the 3,400 Kg emitted by the business in 2023).

 6.2 Community Impact